Freddy (film): Reception

-Freddy received positive reviews from critics with praise towards the performances (especially Aaryan) and screenplay.
+Aaryan's performance was praised by critics.

 Bollywood Hungama rated the film 4 out of 5 stars and wrote "Freddy boasts of a great plot and first-rate execution with Kartik Aaryan delivering the best performance of his career".
 Rohit Bhatnagar of The Free Press Journal rated the film 4 out of 5 stars and wrote "Freddy is engaging in the first half, though the second half compels to bore with a series of revenges, they remain true to the film and the genre.
 Watch out for Kartik’s unusual performance".
 Eshita Bhargava of The Financial Express rated the film 4 out of 5 stars and wrote "From the screenplay and cinematography to the direction and acting, Freddy is a must-watch.
 Kartik Aaryan has once again given us an excellent performance, proving that he can play any character and cannot be stereotyped".
 Pragya Jha of ABP News rated the film 4 out of 5 stars and wrote "After watching this movie, one can say that there has been a welcome shift in recent Hindi films toward crime thrillers.
 Watch this film to see Kartik Aaryan in a whole new light!".
 Chirag Sehgal of News 18 rated the film 3.5 out of 5 stars and wrote "Freddy is worth watching.
 You’ll enjoy the curiosity that the film invokes.
 You will surely like Kartik Aaryan in an entirely new avatar.
 Alaya F is the cherry on the cake.
 By the end of the film, you might fear visiting a dentist ever again, but that’s the fun!".
 Ankita Bhandari of Zee News rated the film 3.5 out of 5 stars and praised the suspense drama for "Kartik's brilliant acting, gripping tale, edgy plot, amazing direction and unpredictable climax!".
 Mehak Sabharwal of Zoom rated the film 3.5 out of 5 stars and termed the film as "good watch" and wrote, You get to see a new version of Kartik, which is very different from the films he has done before.
 The film deserves your time.